How much is a tooth extraction?

 A tooth extraction can be an unpleasant and expensive experience.
 It can be especially unpleasant in Australia because here, dentists are free to charge as they see fit, just like any other private business.
+There are ways you can make it cheaper.

 Although it seems a little extreme, tooth extractions are very common.
 Despite this, the average cost of a tooth extraction can be anywhere from $150 to $200 per tooth without extras cover.
 Indeed, a common wisdom tooth extraction will cost you even more.